StatStud/techblog/content/posts/the-linux-command-line.md

 ### Chapter 16: Networking
 ### Chapter 17: Searching for Files
 ### Chapter 18: Archiving and Backup

+In this chapter, I learned about tar and gzip.
+Tar simply bundles files together, while gzip will zip the files together and compress the memory footprint.
+Often, tar and gzip are used together to create .tar.gz or .tgz files.

+Then we have the classic zip command.
+Understand that tar and gzip together to create a .tar.gz or .tgz file achieves a similar effect to zipping a file with the zip utility to create a .zip file.

+Both approaches result in compressed archives that bundle multiple files and directories into a single file.

+In other words, just use zip for most of your cases :P.

 ### Chapter 19: Regular Expressions
 ### Chapter 20: Text Processing
 ### Chapter 21: Formatting Output